crip/checklist/README.md

 <h1>Accessibility Checklist</h1>

-Use this extremely small and lightweight project built in Angular JS to be an incomprehensive list for web developers to check against before releasing a website.
+Use this extremely small and lightweight project built in Angular JS to be an comprehensive list for web developers to check against before releasing a website.
 It includes best practices and various resources from sites around the internet.
 Hopefully, you'll find it useful in your projects.

 ### Usage